Rugby community mourns after young player dies during match

 Azlan Azhari: Young Player Dies After Collapsing During a Rugby Match

+- The news about the young rugby star's death sparked tributes from sports fans on social media

+The rugby community are mourning the death of a youngster who reportedly passed away after an unfortunate event happened during a rugby match.

-Azlan Azhari has died at Hospital Sultanah Bahiyah after collapsing during a rugby match over the weekend.
-He was 22 years old.
+It has been confirmed that Azlan Azhari has died at Hospital Sultanah Bahiyah after collapsing during a rugby match over the weekend.
+He passed away at 22 years old.

-The Kedah player had been receiving treatment for internal bleeding and heat stroke after falling ill during Kedah’s Agong’s Cup Group A clash against Johor in Sintok on Saturday.
+The Kedah player had been receiving treatment for internal bleeding and heat stroke after falling ill during Kedah’s Agong Cup Group A clash against Johor in Sintok on Saturday, May 23, 2026.

 Azlan, who was unmarried, was also a student at Universiti Pendidikan Sultan Idris.
 He is expected to be buried later today at Tanah Perkuburan Masjid Nurul Huda Lepai.